 This strong ecosystem has enabled the rapid innovation resulting in today’s vibrant smartphone ecosystem.

-ARM has been at the heart of modem technology since the rise of GSM: More than 20 billion ARM-based modems have shipped.
+Continuing the Arm ecosystem’s history of modem innovation Arm has been at the heart of modem technology since the rise of GSM.
+More than 20 billion Arm-based modems have shipped.

 As mobile broadband development evolves, we see new and different use cases.

 The dawn of 5G continues the evolution of the always-on, always-connected world and fosters new user interactions.

 As well as multi-gigabit services, 5G also promises to deliver on low bandwidth, energy constrained devices.

 Smartphones: The Portal to Future Innovation

 Providing the fundamental blocks for future experiences